 How much is your case worth?Get a free case evaluation

-Avrek Law Firm’s Arizona, Nevada and California personal injury attorneys handle accident victims’ claims, including those surrounding a COVID-19 lawsuit, and are focused on the outcome of your case.
+Avrek Law Firm’s personal injury attorneys handle accident victims’ claims, including those surrounding a COVID-19 lawsuit, and are focused on the outcome of your case.
 If you have suffered personal injuries in any kind of accident caused by someone else’s negligence as it relates to the diagnosis or treatment of COVID-19, or injuries stemming from receiving a COVID-19 vaccination, hiring a COVID-19 vaccine lawyer can ensure you receive the maximum amount of compensation you deserve.

 How a Personal Injury Claim May Be Affected by COVID-19 Restrictions or COVID-19 Vaccine Complications?

 In the current uncertainty, it’s normal to wonder how COVID-19 could affect your coronavirus lawsuit.
 Some things that may affect your case during this time include:

 - Delays in Non-Critical Health Care: Because hospitals and urgent care clinics have prioritized care for COVID-19 patients, routine appointments, physical therapy and follow-up appointments may not be as easy to come by.

 - Accident-Related Medical Treatment Postponement: After any type of accident, it is imperative a victim seeks proper medical treatment.
 This will assist a personal injury attorney in evaluating the case, but unfortunately victims are hesitant to see a medical professional due to fear of the virus.